Main navigation

 - Advisory boards and supports in place locally to assist in the transition back to campus.

-- How the organization has completed any other requirements identified by the University at the time of the disciplinary action and/or removal from campus.
+- How the organization has completed any other requirements identified by the university at the time of the disciplinary action and/or removal from campus.

 - A 12-month success plan for the chapter to include leadership support and general membership support.

-- Associate Director, Fraternity and Sorority Life
+- Director of Fraternity and Sorority Life

-- Assistant Dean and Director, Leadership and Engagement
+- Assistant Dean for Leadership and Engagement

 - Associate Vice President and Dean of Students